-Fig. 7: Prediction of communication for ML-CAQR to computation ratio on an exascale platform.
+Fig. 4.
+Prediction of communication to computation ratio on an exascale platform for 1-level ML-CAQR .

-Fig. 8: Speedup of ML-CAQR vs. 1-level CAQR
+Fig. 5.
+Speedup of ML-CAQR vs. 1-level CAQR

-CAQR, we compare the expected running times of both algorithms.
+However, as ML-CAQR performs more computations than CAQR, we compare the expected running times of both algorithms.
 Here, we denote by running time the sum of computational and communication costs.
-We thus assume no overlap between computations and communications, which is generally hard to achieve at such an extreme scale.
-The ratio of the ML-CAQR running time over CAQR is depicted on Figure 8.
+We thus assume no overlap between computation and communication.
+The ratio of the ML-CAQR running time over CAQR is depicted in Figure 5.
 ML-CAQR clearly outperforms CAQR when using the entire platform, despite its higher computational costs.
-As a matter of a fact in this regime, the running time is dominated by the bandwidth cost, and ML-CAQR significantly reduces it at all levels.
+As a matter of fact in this regime, the running time is dominated by the bandwidth cost, and ML-CAQR significantly reduces it at all levels.

-Fig. 9: Speedup of ML-CALU vs. 1-level CALU
+Fig. 6.
+Speedup of ML-CALU vs. 1-level CALU